lolbru70/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Purpose of this project is to develop Python code to analyse Bikshare data from 3 differents cities.
+Purpose of this project is to develop Python code to explore US Bikeshare data from 3 differents cities.
 You can :
 > choose the city,
 > see time statistics,